The Liquidation Preference:

 If an investor originally put $1,000,000 into a company and had a 2X multiple liquidation preference, they would then receive $2,000,000 as a part of the liquidation event, plus any dividends that were agreed on originally.

 The next major type of liquidation preference is called the participating preference without a cap.
-The original investors will be paid back their investment in the form of preferred stock, at which point they will also then receive shares in the proceeds from the sale of the company.
+The original investors will be paid back their investment in the form of preferred stock, which enables investors to receive shares in the proceeds from the sale of the company.
 Depending on the liquidation preference, the original investors may also have a multiple payment option as a part of this agreement.

 If an investor puts $1,000,000 into a company, has a 2X multiple and is also entitled to $5,000,000 as part of the balance of the sale of the company, they would get a total of $7,000,000.

 The final major type of liquidation preference example is called a participating preference with a cap.
-This operates the same way that a participating preference without a cap does, only there is a limit to the total amount of money that they can make per share.
+This operates the same way that a participating preference without a cap does, except for the fact that there is a limit to the total amount of money that they can make per share.
 This limit usually refers in some way to a multiple of what the original investment was on a per share basis.

 If an investor puts $1,000,000 into a company and has a 4x participating preference with a cap, they would be entitled to recoup their original investment but would essentially stop being paid once their return on investment equals $5,000,000.